The vessel- a short story by Daisy Willows

 ‘Hey, where’re you going- we agreed on this?’
 Panic.
 There’s more screaming.

 ‘Why?
 Why?
 Why?’
-Each “why” growing in expectation and volume.
+Each “why” grows in expectation and volume.
 Sobbing, through my tears I can just about make out a figure of the porter.
 Everything starts to slow down.
 No. Retardation is setting in, slowing me down.
 Panic.
 The surgeon appears again.
 It’s like I’m in a macabre pantomime

 ‘Now, please, count backward from ten, please.’ he smiles down at me.